 Disclosure: This post was sponsored by VitaCholine.
-As always, I only collaborate with companies who align with my mission and that are backed by science.
+As always, I only collaborate with companies who align with my mission and who support evidenced-based science.

-- Don’t you want to remember just what you need to do tomorrow?
+Don’t you want to remember just what you need to do tomorrow?
 Or, how about that awesome podcast you heard yesterday that inspired your next passion project?
-Recent studies continue to reinforce that choline is essential to help improve your memory and retain knowledge!
+Recent studies continue to reinforce that choline is essential to help improve your memory and retain knowledge.

-- Homocysteine (aka, an amino acid in the blood) can increase your risk for heart disease.
+Homocysteine (aka, an amino acid in the blood) can increase your risk for heart disease.
 Choline helps to reduce your circulating levels of homocysteine and keep your heart healthy!
 You’ll see why below, but this is a gentle reminder not to toss that egg yolk, contrary to what you may have heard!

 Now that we’ve laid the framework, let’s remind you why choline is especially NECESSARY for maternal health (from conception to pregnancy and through the postpartum period.)

-Choline is passed from mother to baby during pregnancy and helps not only prevent neural tube defects, lower preeclampsia risk factor AND ease baby’s response to stress, but it also may improve your baby’s abilities to process and store information later in life.
+It’s passed from mother to baby during pregnancy.
+Not only does it help to prevent neural tube defects, lower preeclampsia risk factor AND ease baby’s response to stress, but it also may improve your baby’s abilities to process and store information later in life.

 Plus, choline gives the mamma-to-be more energy when paired with those B-vitamins!

 It helps build and boost baby’s brain.
 During infancy and early childhood development, it’s essential to help build the brain and its functioning.